 Four bedrooms, a tv in every room.
 Swimming pool.
 Hot tub.
 A huge kitchen even though her mom never cooked.
 A dining room with a table big enough for ten people.
 But there was just her.

 They’d never had a big family.
-Her mom’s parents had died when her mom was only seven.
-Her sister had never recover from that same accident and died less than a year later.
-For then on her mom was raised by a crazy uncle who adored her.
+Her mom’s parents died when her mom was only seven.
+Her sister had never recovered from that same accident and died less than a year later.
+From then on, her mom was raised by a crazy uncle who adored her.

-They travelled around the world and she was homeschooled by a tutor until her mom was in high school.
+They travelled around the world and a tutor homeschooled her mom until she was in high school.
 Then he had bought her this huge house and had made a home for her.

 Sarah Jane could almost remember him.
 A small, fleeting image.
 He’d died in a fishing accident in Alaska when Sarah Jane was five.
-More than anything, she remembered how still her mom had went when she got the news.
+More than anything, she remembered how still her mom had gone when she got the news of his death.

-Her own eyes filled with tears and had ran down her pudgy cheeks but her mom had gone still and once she could move again, she was different.
-It was like something inside of her had been turned off that day.
+Her own eyes had filled with tears and had ran down her pudgy cheeks, but her mom had gone still and once she could move again, she was different.
+It was like something inside of her had turned off that day.
 It was a very long time before she was turned back on again.

-She had looked and sounded like her momma but she hadn’t felt like her momma anymore.
-She’d once asked her dad where her real momma was and he’d told her that she’d went where it didn’t hurt anymore.
-He said that’s all you could do when you’ve lost so much.
+She had looked and sounded like her momma, but she hadn’t felt like her momma anymore.
+She’d once asked her dad where her real momma was, and he’d told her she’d went where it didn’t hurt anymore.
+He said that’s all you could do when you’ve lost too much.